Aaron-Bopp/Obsidian-notes/SecondBrain/SecondBrain/ContentNotes/Articles/articles_Enneagram 8w9 The Eight With a Nine-Wing  Psychologia.md

 tags: content
 type:
 - articles
+deliveredBy:
+- "readwise"
+- "api_article"
 aliases:
-- Enneagram 8w9: The Eight With a Nine-Wing | Psychologia
-- Enneagram 8w9: The Eight With a Nine-Wing | Psychologia
+- "Enneagram 8w9: The Eight With a Nine-Wing | Psychologia"
-- api_article
-- psychologia.co
+- "psychologia.co"
 ---
 ##### Enneagram 8w9: The Eight With a Nine-Wing | Psychologia